Galicia, Spain

 Budget

-- Of the property’s seven acres, Casa Beatnik Hotel’s working winery and vineyard take up nearly three acres.
-Led by proprietor Juan Carlos Alonso and one of Galicia’s finest winemakers, Rodrigo Méndez of Forjas Del Salnés, their winery and vineyard produces less than 500 cases of single vineyard wine that is 100% old vine Albariño, finished in individually selected French oak barrels.
+• Casa Beatnik Hotel’s working winery and vineyard take up nearly three acres of the property’s total seven acres.
+Led by proprietor Juan Carlos Alonso and one of Galicia’s finest winemakers, Rodrigo Méndez of Forjas Del Salnés, its winery and vineyard produces less than 500 cases of single vineyard wine that is 100% old vine Albariño, finished in individually selected French oak barrels.
 The vineyard is also the custodian of the oldest vine in Galicia, a red varietal known as Cascón.
 The 400-year-old Cascón vine produces an average of 300 kilos of grapes that they vinify into a very special red wine.

-- From their pastoral surroundings in the Ribeira do Ulla, guests are just a short drive away from the fishing villages and farmsteads of the Spanish Atlantic Coast.
-This is Galicia profunda, a rural paradise set against an arresting backdrop of vineyards, working farms, and picturesque villages spanning lush mountains and rugged coastlines, a celebration of our connection to nature and its ever-changing seasons.
-Galicia is an extraordinary setting that evokes that rare feeling of a place that’s seemingly untouched and slightly lost in time, a destination for global nomads, who arrive to discover the excellence of its culinary treasures, winemakers, chefs, purveyors, and artisans.
+• From their pastoral surroundings in the Ribeira do Ulla, guests are just a short drive away from the fishing villages and farmsteads of the Spanish Atlantic Coast.
+This is Galicia profunda, a rural paradise set against an arresting backdrop of vineyards, working farms, and picturesque villages spanning lush mountains and rugged coastlines, a celebration of man’s nature and its ever-changing seasons.
+Galicia is an extraordinary setting that evokes that rare feeling of a place that’s seemingly untouched and lost in time.

 Experiences

-- The hotel offers a series of experiences that ensure everyone can find what they're looking for and enjoy the very best that Galicia has to offer.
-A walking tour of ancient cities, a bucolic picnic, a winery visit, Michelin-starred meals, a quirky country hike along El Camino...
+• The hotel offers a series of experiences, from walking tours of ancient cities, idyllic picnic, winery visits, Michelin-starred lunches and dinners, and a quirky country hike along El Camino...

-- Casa Beatnik is very well connected to the main roads in Galicia, which makes it an ideal place as a starting point to get to know Santiago de Compostela and the rest of Galicia.
+• Casa Beatnik is very well connected to the main roads in Galicia, which makes it an ideal jumping off point for getting to know Santiago de Compostela and the rest of Galicia.
 By car, it is reached by the N-525 road that connects Santiago de Compostela and Orense with Vedra.
 It can also be reached by the AP53 connecting with CP-8902 and N-525.

-- By air: Santiago-Rosalía de Castro Airport is just a 25-minute drive from the hotel.
+• By Air: Santiago-Rosalía de Castro Airport is a 25-minute drive from the hotel.
 The staff can arrange standard transfers for €30–40 each way.
-Alternatively, you can fly into A Coruña or Vigo airports, except a little under an hour's drive.
+Alternatively, you can fly into A Coruña or Vigo airports, both just under an hour's drive away.